robbertberry/mission-control/README.md

     4. Burn rate: 168,233 liters per minute
     5. Average speed: 1500 kilometers/hr

-#### The rocket launch system is comprised of 4 stages which must happen in this precise order:
+#### The rocket launch system is comprised of 4 stages, which must happen in this precise order:

     1. Enable stage 1 afterburner
     2. Disengaging release structure